usc-isi-i2/dig-etl-engine/docs/advanced2.md

 # Processing Data in myDIG

 This guide will explain how to process data in the latest version of myDIG.
-This version of myDIG provides a lot of freedom and flexibility to users.
+This version rovides a lot of freedom and flexibility to users in terms of data processing.
 The guide assumes that you already read the [User Guide](index.md) and that you have already defined a project and used the processing pipeline to build a search engine for corpus of documents.